-Donor nations should challenge father-of-the nationstyle leaders to tackle the unhelpful myths that hold back prosperity.
+Donor nations should challenge father-of-the nation-style leaders to tackle the unhelpful myths that hold back prosperity.
 Often, our fear of being labelled racist or neo-colonialist silences us.
 We must affirm that human rights are a universal value, not a relative one.

-"An alarming percentage of women we surveyed thought their husbands had the right to beat them" Thankfully, there are some leaders who understand that educating girls has an enormous economic return.
+Thankfully, there are some leaders who understand that educating girls has an enormous economic return.
 There are also enlightened men who are local role models.
 For this reason, Network for Africa trains community leaders to challenge dangerous traditions and myths.
 Their social positions make them trusted bearers of new ideas.

 President Kagame of Rwanda is vocal supporting a network of coaches teaching men about positive masculinity, showing men that their families will prosper if they nurture their children, playing and talking with them, rather than leaving it up to their overworked women.